Alexandre-saddour/AutoRoomDao/README.md

 For this reason, we need AutoRoomDao to do its work before room does it own.

 The only solution I found so far is to put the model (annotated with `@Entity`) and the Dao (annotated with `@Autoroom`) in a separate module and link it as a dependency of the `app` module.
 Thus, we ensure that AutoRoomDao will be the first to do its code generation.
-This is an annoying constraint but not a blocking one for my projects.

-Basically it goes like this:

 a) `app` gradle files contains
 ```